scality/Zenko/swarm-production/README.md

 2017-06-20 00:12:53       5052 README.md
 ```

-### Clueso Search
+### Metadata Search

-Clueso search can be tested from within the S3-frontend container.
+Metadata search can be tested from within the S3-frontend container.

 First, from your machine (not within the S3 Docker), create some objects: